jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

       :align: left
       :width: 100%

-Graph of size distribution has number of useful bits of information.
-You can display data with log or linear axes.
-You can use the trust bar or remove it.
-The code automatically calculates volume fraction - if the dat are on absolute intensity scale and user provides correct contrast, the value here is volume fraction of the scatterers.
-Code also calculates Rg fro the system using all of the diameters.
+Graph of size distribution has number of useful bits of information:

+- You can display data with log or linear axes
+- You can use the trust bar or remove it
+- The code automatically calculates volume fraction over all of the fitted size distribution - if the data are on absolute intensity scale and user provides correct contrast, the value here is volume fraction of the scatterers.
+- Code also calculates Rg fro the system using all of the diameters.
-And using button "Calculate Parameters" one can select range of size distribution data and get Tag with useful information about that range of data.
+- Using button "Calculate Parameters" one can select range of size distribution data and get Tag with useful information about that range of data.